preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: process-library-tools-delete.png

-If you would like the tools shown in another order, just use drag and drop.
+If you would like the tools to be shown in another order, just use drag and drop.

 Don't forget to save before you go on to another tab.